 Yasser Khan is a postdoctoral scholar at Stanford University, advised by Professor Zhenan Bao in Chemical Engineering and Professor Boris Murmann in Electrical Engineering.
 Yasser completed his Ph.D. in Electrical Engineering and Computer Sciences from the University of California, Berkeley, in Professor Ana Claudia Arias’ Group.
 He received his B.S. and M.S. in Electrical Engineering from the University of Texas at Dallas and King Abdullah University of Science and Technology, respectively.
-Yasser’s research focuses on wearable medical devices, with an emphasis on skin-like soft sensor systems.
-His research experience includes internships at Oxford University, Stanford University, and Zyvex Labs in Texas.
+Yasser’s research focuses on additive manufacturing and hardware AI to produce skin-like wearables, implantables, and ingestibles.
+These medical devices are being used for precision health and psychiatry.

 Yasser received the EECS departmental fellowship at UC Berkeley, discovery scholarship and graduate fellowship at KAUST, and academic excellence scholarship at UT Dallas.
-He also received numerous awards at MRS meetings.
-Yasser published over 40 research publications and presentations in the most reputed platforms in the field, which were highlighted by BBC News, Wall Street Journal, NSF News, MSN News, Yahoo News, and many more.
+Yasser published over 40 research publications and presentations in the most reputed platforms in the field, which were highlighted by BBC News, Wall Street Journal, NSF News, and many more.

 I am grateful for funding from all the funding agencies and instituitions that supported my research.

 |Dec 21, 2020||Paper on AI-enabled flexible EMG array in Nature Electronics|

 |Oct 30, 2020||I am giving a talk on oximeter and ventilators at Dartmouth's Jones Seminar|